 - Exercise helps our self-confidence – You’ve probably felt like a million bucks after a sweaty workout session more than once.
 Physical fitness can lead to a positive self-image and boost self-esteem.
 It can quickly elevate your perception of attractiveness, regardless of your size, weight, age or gender.
 Exercise gives you a sense of accomplishment, makes you feel and look better, and makes you stronger.
 Just looking at yourself in the mirror after your workout sessions while wearing great gym outfits can boost your sense of self-worth and have you walk out of the gym feeling calm and content.

 It is a fact that being physically active is beneficial for our bodies.
 But our physical health and mental health are closely linked – so physical activity can be very beneficial for our mental health and well-being too.
 Being active doesn’t mean you need to spend hours in the gym, if that doesn’t appeal to you.
 Find physical activities that you enjoy and think about how to fit more of them into your daily life.
 But if you are in need of some inspiration to get moving and feel better, you might find this video from Mind helpful.

 Dennis Relojo is the Founder of Psychreg, and is the Editor-in-Chief of Psychreg Journal of Psychology.
-In addition to his duties with Psychreg, he also serves as editorial board member for a number of peer-reviewed journals.
+He also serves as editorial board member for a number of peer-reviewed journals, and is a Commissioning Editor for the International Society of Critical Health Psychology.
 A Graduate Member of the British Psychological Society, Dennis holds a master’s degree in Psychology from the University of Hertfordshire and his research interest lies in the broad area of applied psychology.
 You can connect with him through Twitter @DennisRelojo and his website.